-The Aboriginal Legal Access Program (ALAP) was initiated by the Windsor Office of Western Sydney Community Legal Centre (WSCLC), as a strategy to increase access to legal services for the Aboriginal communities within their catchment area.
-The primary strategy was to employ an Aboriginal worker who works alongside WSCLC employees and other Aboriginal workers in the area.
+The Aboriginal Legal Access Program (ALAP) was initiated by the Windsor Office of Western Sydney Community Legal Centre (WSCLC) Limited, as a strategy to increase access to legal services for the Aboriginal communities within their catchment area.
+The primary strategy was to employ an Aboriginal worker who works alongside WSCLC Limited employees and other Aboriginal workers in the area.

 The ALAP objectives that govern the work and activities planned are: